Pillarofcats/Pillarofcats/README.md

 ## :handshake: Hello, I'm Jacob White
-- Striving to advance my skills as developer in the front-end and back-end
+- Striving to advance my skills as a developer
 - Currently working on an AWS certification
 - Looking for career opportunities
 - Avid bread baker and puzzle solver